PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/initialisation.md

 * For pointers, the default value is `nullptr`.
 * For user-defined types, the default value (if any) is determined by the type's constructors.

-For user-defined types, there can be a distinction between direct initialization (where implicit conversions are allowed) and copy initialization (where they are not).
+For user-defined types, there can be a distinction between direct initialisation (where implicit conversions are allowed) and copy initialisation (where they are not).

 ```{warning}
 :class: dropdown
 The syntax `Type objectIdentifier();` does not initialise an object - it declares a function that takes no arguments and returns `Type`.
 ```
 References cannot be value-initialised.
-If the initializer specified for an object is () the object is value-initialized.
-If the initializer specified for a reference is (), the program is ill-formed.
+If the initialiser specified for an object is () the object is value-initialised.
+If the initialiser specified for a reference is (), the program is ill-formed.

-### Zero-initialization
+### Zero-initialisation

 Initialisation of a variable to the zero value of its type:

 * Arithmetic variables: 0 (or 0.0, or 0.0000000000, etc.)
 * Char variables: '\0'
 * Pointers: `nullptr`.
-* Arrays, classes, structs, and unions: all members initialized to a zero value.
+* Arrays, classes, structs, and unions: all members initialised to a zero value.

 Zero-initialisation is:
 * The first step in value-initialisation.
 * Performed at the start of the execution of every program for all named variables that have {term}`static duration`.
-* Used for arrays that have only a subset of their members initialized.
+* Used for arrays that have only a subset of their members initialised.

 ## Missing Initialisers - Default Initialisation

 Default-initialisation refers to the way C++ handles initialisation when no initialiser has been specified.

 The manner of default-initialisation depends on the entity.
-Objects can be default-initialized, but if no initializer is specified for a reference, the program is ill-formed.
+Objects can be default-initialised, but if no initialiser is specified for a reference, the program is ill-formed.

-The {term}`scalar` variables are simply left uninitialized - uninitialized primitive types have indeterminate values (unpredictable value that may depend on implementation).
+The {term}`scalar` variables are simply left uninitialised - uninitialised primitive types have indeterminate values (unpredictable value that may depend on implementation).

-However, when no initializer is specified, `global`, `namespace`, `local static`, or `static member` (static objects) are initialized using `{}` of the appropriate type.
+However, when no initialiser is specified, `global`, `namespace`, `local static`, or `static member` (static objects) are initialised using `{}` of the appropriate type.

 Classes will be initialised by their {term}`default-constructor` if they have one.
 Containers such as `string` and `vector` are classes, have default-constructors, and are {term}`default-initialised` as 'empty' i.e. `""` for a `string`, and `v.capacity() = 0` for a `vector`.